California FAST Recovery Act: Legislative history

 The bill passed both legislative chambers, passing the California State Assembly by 47-19 with 14 members not voting, and the California State Senate by 21-12 with 7 state senators abstaining.
 The Senate removed a "joint liability provision" which would have held parent companies responsible for actions of their franchisees.
 Governor Gavin Newsom signed the legislation into law on September 5, 2022.

 On December 30, 2022, however, the Sacramento Superior Court ruled that the legislation must be placed on a ballot measure if it qualifies.
 A coalition to oppose the legislation, Save Local Restaurants, successfully argued both that referendum effort is well underway and rendering the law unenforceable; Newsom's office attempted to begin enforcement of AB 257 on January 1, 2023, though this was also halted by the Sacramento Superior Court.
 The court ultimately ruled that because there was "very little harm" to the public from the law not being enforced now, if the measure gained enough signatures to appear in the 2024 California elections in November, it would become a proposition.

 On January 25, 2023, the law was put on hold until the November 2024 election, after opponents gathered more than 1 million signatures by December 4, 2022, and the Secretary of State deemed 712,000 of those valid, surpassing the 623,000 needed to generate a referendum on the law.

+On September 11, 2023, the Save Local Restaurants campaign, which gathered the signatures for the referendum, announced a deal with the Legislature, in which the FAST Recovery Act would be repealed by a limited bill, Assembly Bill 1228.
+AB 1228 was passed along party lines in both chambers, 32-8 in the Senate and 53-17 in the Assembly, and was signed into the law by Newsom September 23, 2023.
+AB 1228 raised the minimum wage to $20 for fast food workers and established a statewide Fast Food Council.